wwangsa/learnWSO2/Readme.md

 				<faultSequence/>
 			</resource>
 		```
-	3. Export Project Artifacts and Run
+	3. Export Project Artifacts and Run (check all if haven't)

 	4. If the java service is not running,
 		```shell